RosettaMLBootCamp2025/esm_activity/README.md

 ---

-## Part 4: Exploring ESMFold Features ⭐ OPTIONAL - Advanced Users
+## Part 4: Exploring ESMFold Features ⭐ OPTIONAL - If You're Ahead

 **⏰ Due to time constraints, this section is optional.
-Come back to it later if you want to explore ESMFold more deeply!**
+Only do this if you finish the core activity early, or come back to it later if you want to explore ESMFold more deeply!**

 **Goal:** Understand ESMFold-specific capabilities and parameters.